Better Editor

 Most of this product is text editing, so its an unfortunate shortcoming.
 A reasonable workaround would be to let us "skip" the editor by being able to enter plain text and use markdown syntax for formatting.
 I understand this feature exists but only as a global setting.
 I do not know the implementation details, but perhaps itd be a quicker fix to make per-user markdown an option than to reinvent a javascript text editor?

-John Matos: You can hit the little code view button in the tool bar on a per article basis.
+Preferred Hummingbird: You can hit the little code view button in the tool bar on a per article basis.

-Caleb Scharf: Thanks for the suggestion.
+Aegean Alligator: Thanks for the suggestion.
 It looks like that drops me into HTML editing though?
 The idea is to use markdown which is a pleasant balance of regular text editing and some layout control.
 HTML is far too verbose for text editing.

-John Matos: you’re correct, my mistake.
+Preferred Hummingbird: you’re correct, my mistake.

 What I've told people is that knowing HTML is a requirement for contributing information to a HJ site.
 I guess I'm old school, but I don't expect a VISUAL HTML editor to do everything that can be done in HTML -- you do know that not even Dreamweaver can do that, right?
 So while there are some bugs that do need to be stomped out, I'd also recommend some realistic expectations.
 Google is a multibillion dollar company and they make their money by harvesting your data, so of course they have time to make their freeware really good - it's not their actual product.
 You are.